Dre Campbell Farm

 Store garlic in a cool, dry place.

 You can braid soft-neck varieties to make the traditional garlic string.
-Keep this in a closet or pantry, away from light.
+Store this in a closet or pantry, away from direct sunlight.

 Hardneck varieties don’t store as well and need to be eaten first.
 However, don’t refrigerate your bulbs, or they will begin the sprouting process.